gvwilson/sys-tutorial/pages/index.md

 -   Can use <code>outer $(<em>inner</em>)</code> to run `inner` and use its output as arguments to `outer`
 -   Long-winded way to count lines in some text files

-[% multi src/interpolate.sh out/interpolate.out %]
+[% inc src/interpolate.sh out/interpolate.out %]

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="exercise" %]